Person using a film camera

 Open book of images

-Equip Your Localization Team with the Details
+Equip Your Localization Team With the Details

 It’s not just the preparation that will affect your ad’s success in a new market.
-There are also places within the actual localization process where you can make a difference to the quality of your localized ad.
+There are also places within the actual localization process where you can make a difference in the quality of your localized ad.
 The first is in your communication with the localization team.

 The Ad Localization Process